ahmetozlu/nonlinear_regression_keras/README.md

 # NON-LINEAR REGRESSION WITH KERAS

-This repository focuses training of a neural network for regression using "Keras".
+This repository focuses training of a neural network for regression prediction using "Keras".
 Please check [this medium post](www.medium.com) for all of the theoretical and practical details!

 ## Quick Summary